growth-astro/growth-school-2020/README.md

 $ pip install photutils image_registration pytest
 (Requires SExtractor, SWarp, PSFEx, and DS9)

-6:  Gravitational Wave Localization and Galaxy Crossmatch
-$ pip install healpy ligo.skymap

-7: Machine Learning
-$ pip install sklearn pydotplus

-8:  Spectra
-$ pip install pyds9
-(Requires DS9)

-9:  Light Curve Analysis
+6:  Light Curve Analysis
 No additional packages required

-10: Asteroids
-$ pip install tensorflow pillow

-11:  X-ray Data Analysis
+7:  Spectra
 No additional packages required

+8:  X-ray Data Analysis
+No additional packages required

-12: Radio Data Analysis
+9: Radio Data Analysis
 $ pip install emcee corner

-Installing Astromatic Dependencies for Photometry Modules
 **********************************************************************
+### Installing Astromatic Dependencies for Photometry Modules

 There are a few external programs required for some of the photometry modules, which are not able to be installed using pip.
 These are needed for